FIT for Follow-Up Study

 The FIT for Follow-Up study was started in 2012, recruiting almost 6,000 men and women.
-It is currently in the analysis and write-up stage.
-We hope that the results from this study will be used to inform the NHS Bowel Cancer Screening Programme, and to benefit people found to have adenomas requiring follow-up in the future.
-This study is funded by the Department of Health, through the National Institute for Health Research Health Technology Assessment programme.
+This study was funded by the Department of Health, through the National Institute for Health Research Health Technology Assessment (NIHR-HTA) programme.

 Our Data Protection and Privacy Notice

 This privacy notice explains your rights to your personal information, what you can expect us (the Cancer Screening and Prevention Research Group) to do with your personal data and our lawful basis for doing so.
 This notice also explains who you should contact if you have any queries or complaints about how we are processing your personal data.

 Under the 2018 General Data Protection Regulation (GDPR) and accompanying Data Protection Act (2018) ‘personal data’ is any data that can be linked to an identifiable individual (for a full definition see: Information Commissioner’s Office (ICO) website: What is Personal Data?).
 Some types of personal data, such as health data, are additionally classified as ‘special category personal data’.
 The law considers special category personal data to be more sensitive and gives it more legal protection (for more information see: ICO website: Special Category Data).
 As the Cancer Screening and Prevention Research Group processes (processing is the term used to refer to collecting, analysing and storing data) health data, much of the personal data we hold is considered to be special category personal data.